-To actualise the principles of transparency and non-discrimination, always in strict compliance with regulations regarding the securities market, the Company has a number of communication channels:
+The Company has various communication channels to deliver on principles of transparency, equal treatment and non-discrimination, always in strict compliance with regulations regarding the securities market:

-- Personalised assistance for analysts, investors and rating agencies. - Publication of the information relating to quarterly results and other specific events, such as those relating to the submission of the Business Prospects or to corporate transactions. - E-mail through the corporate website (accionistas@iberdrola.com) and a toll-free line for shareholders (+34 900 100 019). - In-person and broadcasted presentations. - Release of announcements and news.

-Visits to Company facilities.
+- Personalised assistance for analysts, investors and rating agencies. - Publication of the information relating to quarterly results and other specific events, such as those relating to the submission of the Business Prospects or to corporate transactions. - E-mail through the corporate website (accionistas@iberdrola.com). - Toll-free line for shareholders (+34 900 100 019). - In-person and broadcasted presentations. - Release of announcements and news. - Visits to Company facilities.

-C.1.31 State whether the company changed its external auditor during the year.
-If so, please identify the incoming and outgoing auditor:
+C.1.31 Indicate whether the company changed its external auditor during the year.
+If so, identify the incoming and outgoing auditors: